Federal Court Blocks Corporate Transparency Act: What This Means for Business Owners

 The CTA was passed in 2021 to combat shell companies set up for money laundering, financing of terrorism, fraudulent purposes, and other illicit practices.

-The law would have required an estimated 32.6 million existing business entities to disclose their beneficial owners (defined as an owner with substantial control over the entity or a 25-percent ownership interest) to the Treasury Department's Financial Crimes Enforcement Network (FinCEN) by 2025.
+The law requires an estimated 32.6 million existing business entities to disclose their beneficial owners (defined as an owner with substantial control over the entity or a 25 percent ownership interest) to the Treasury Department's Financial Crimes Enforcement Network (FinCEN) by 2025.

-The primary goal of the legislation was to combat the use of anonymous shell companies for money laundering, terrorism financing, and other illicit activities.
+The legislation's primary goal was to combat anonymous shell companies' use for money laundering, terrorism financing, and other illicit activities.
 By requiring companies to reveal their true owners, lawmakers hoped to peel back the layers of anonymity that often enable financial crimes.

 The Legal Challenge

-The lawsuit challenging the CTA was filed on May 28, 2024, by a family-run firearms and tactical gear retailer, Texas Top Cop Shop Inc., joined by the Libertarian Party of Mississippi.
+The initial lawsuit was filed by a family-run firearms and tactical gear retailer, Texas Top Cop Shop Inc., joined by the Libertarian Party of Mississippi.
 Their lawsuit argued that the CTA exceeded Congress's constitutional authority to regulate interstate and foreign commerce, as it applied to all incorporated entities regardless of their commercial activity.

 What If I Already Filed a Beneficial Ownership Information (BOI) Report to FinCEN?